ElielLopez/Eval_Test/README.md

 requirements:
 1. Install requests
 2. Install Flask
-3. iocextract
+3. install iocextract
-4. in case of missing lib- import the required<br/>
+4. install bs4
+5. install feedparser<br/>

 To run the program, you must insert your VT API key and a file name or a path to the file <br/>
 for example: